 Treatment for HIV infection, called antiretroviral treatment (ART or ARV) or sometimes highly active antiretroviral therapy (HAART), typically involves taking a combination of drugs.
 This treatment reduces the amount of HIV (viral load) present in the body and reduces the risk of disease progression.
 When this occurs, the CD4 count will increase and/or stabilize.

-As HIV disease progresses, the number of CD4 cells will decrease in relation to the number of total lymphocytes and CD8 cells.
-To provide a clearer picture of the condition of the immune system, test results may be reported as a ratio of CD4 to total lymphocytes (percentage).
+CD4 counts can be variable, even in healthy individuals.
+To provide a clearer picture of the condition of the immune system, test results may also be reported as a CD4 percentage, which is the ratio of CD4 cells to total lymphocytes.

 It is recommended that all individuals diagnosed with HIV infection receive antiretroviral treatment as soon as possible, including pregnant women, to reduce the risk of disease progression.
 People typically take at least three drugs from two different classes in order to prevent or minimize virus replication and the emergence of drug-resistant strains.
 Combinations of three or more antiretroviral drugs are referred to as highly active antiretroviral therapy or HAART.

-Sometimes, CD4 tests may be used along with a test for CD8 cells to help diagnose or monitor other conditions such as lymphoma, organ transplantation, and DiGeorge syndrome (see Common Questions #4).
-CD8 cells are another type of lymphocyte that identify and kill cells that have been infected with viruses or that have been affected by cancer.
+Sometimes, CD4 tests may be used to help diagnose or monitor other conditions such as lymphoma, organ transplantation, and DiGeorge syndrome (see below).

 When is it ordered?

-A CD4 count is usually ordered along with an HIV viral load when a person is first diagnosed with HIV infection as part of a baseline measurement.
+A CD4 count is usually ordered along with an HIV viral load when you are first diagnosed with HIV infection as part of a baseline measurement.
 After the baseline, a CD4 count will usually be ordered at intervals over time, depending on a few different factors.

 The following table summarizes recommendations* for the timing of CD4 counts and viral load testing:

-Clinical Status of Patient Viral Load CD4 Count When first diagnosed Test performed Test performed After initiating ART Within 2-4 weeks and then every 4-8 weeks until virus is suppressed (undetectable) 3 months later During the first 2 years of stable ART Every 3-4 months Every 3-6 months After 2 years of stable ART, virus undetectable, and CD4 greater than 300 cells/mm3 Can extend to every 6 months Annually; if CD4 consistently greater than 500 cells/mm3, monitoring is optional After changing ART due to side effects or simplifying drug regimen in a person with suppressed virus After 4-8 weeks, to confirm drug effectiveness Monitor according to prior CD4 count and the amount of time person has been on ART, as detailed above After changing ART due to increased viral load (treatment failure) Within 2-4 weeks and then every 4-8 weeks until virus undetectable Every 3-6 months While on ART and viral load is consistently greater than 200 copies/mL Every 3 months Every 3-6 months With new HIV symptoms or start of new treatment with interferon, corticosteroids or cancer drugs Every 3 months Perform test and monitor according to health status (e.g., new HIV symptoms, opportunistic infections)
+Clinical Status of Patient Viral Load CD4 Count When first diagnosed Test performed Test performed If ART is delayed Optional Every 3-6 months After initiating ART Within 2-4 weeks and then every 4-8 weeks until virus is suppressed (undetectable) 3 months later During the first 2 years of stable ART Every 3-4 months Every 3-6 months Virally suppressed on ART for greater than 2 years Can extend to every 6 months Annually; if CD4 consistently greater than 500 cells/mm3, monitoring is optional While on ART and viral load is consistently greater than 200 copies/mL Every 3 months Every 3-6 months With new HIV symptoms or start of new treatment with interferon, corticosteroids or cancer drugs Every 3 months Perform test and monitor according to health status (e.g., new HIV symptoms, opportunistic infections)